Skip to main content

 The thyroid gland primarily produces a prohormone called Thyroxine, or T4.
 T4 is relatively inactive; it is a stable, reservoir hormone that circulates throughout the body, awaiting activation.
 The real metabolic workhorse is Triiodothyronine, or T3.
 The conversion of T4 into T3 occurs in peripheral tissues, such as the liver, gut, and muscles.

 This conversion is the critical step where potential energy becomes kinetic action.
 T3 is the hormone that binds to nuclear receptors inside your cells and directs them to burn calories, generate heat, and perform their specialized functions.
 When this conversion process is inefficient, you can have plenty of T4 available but very little active T3 doing its job.
-This scenario results in all the symptoms of low thyroid function, even with a TSH and T4 level that fall within the standard laboratory reference range.

 The Language of Your Labs

 Understanding your lab report is the first step toward reclaiming your health narrative.
 The standard reference ranges printed on a lab report are derived from a statistical average of a very broad population, which includes many individuals with suboptimal health.
 An optimal range, by contrast, is a much narrower band of values associated with robust health, vitality, and a low risk of future disease.
-The goal of is to align your biochemistry with these functional, health-promoting ranges.
+The goal of hormonal optimization is to align your biochemistry with these functional, health-promoting ranges.

 • Thyroid-Stimulating Hormone (TSH) This is the signal from the pituitary gland telling the thyroid to work.
 A high TSH suggests the pituitary is shouting, sensing that the body’s thyroid hormone levels are too low (hypothyroidism).
 A low TSH indicates the pituitary is whispering, sensing that there is plenty of thyroid hormone available (hyperthyroidism).